Alanb2001/Alanb2001.github.io/_projects/2_project.md

 related_publications:
 ---

-This project was made during our second year of Uni, it was compirsed of a team of seventeen people, this was during COIVD so we used Discord to communicate.
+This project was made during our second year of university.
+It was composed of a team of seventeen people.
+This was during COIVD, so we used Discord to communicate.
 I was responsible for the AI found in the game.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">